absynce/elm-safe-virtual-dom-nested-elm-error/README.md

 Go to any of the following.
 Some require the debugger to be opened for an error to show up.

+- ✅ `doc.html` - works with only one (1) Elm custom element
-- ❌ `doc.html` - error on load, stops execution
+- ❌ `doc-two-elements.html` - error on load, stops execution when 2+ Elm custom elements
-- ❌ `doc-no-space-body.html` - error when debugger is opened
-- ❌ `doc-defer-head-scripts.html` - error when debugger is opened
+- ✅ `app.html` - works with only one (1) Elm custom element
-- ❌ `app.html` - error on load, stops execution
+- ❌ `app-two-elements.html` - error on load, stops execution when 2+ Elm custom elements
-- ❌ `app-no-space-body-error.html` - error when debugger is opened
-- ❌ `app-defer-head-scripts-error-debugger.html` - error when debugger is opened

 ## Stack trace